http4s/http4s-fs2-data/docs/index.md

 2,Muh,!' | od -A n -t x1
 ```

-Then copy the output to [https://geraintluff.github.io/cbor-debug/](https://geraintluff.github.io/cbor-debug/) or a similar CBOR viewer.
+Then copy the output to [https://cbor.me](https://cbor.me) or a similar CBOR viewer.
+Make sure to view as `cborseq` otherwise the output will be truncated.